-Homer was one of the greatest early Greek poets.
+Homer was one of the greatest early poets of Ancient Greece.
 Legend has it that he was blind and recited his poems as he traveled from one place to another.
 For this reason, people say that he called himself a singer, as opposed to a writer.
 It is said that after his death on the island of Ios, others kept his work alive by reciting them wherever they traveled and eventually scribes wrote them down.

 Life of Homer